Direct vs Programmatic Advertising: What's the difference?

 • Explained how both strategies can work together using Vibe to boost your ad performance.

-Now, if I had to sum it up, it all comes down to two key points:
+Now, if we had to sum it up, it all comes down to two key points:

 ☝🏼 Direct advertising gives you control.